 Official training forms an integral part of the competition.
 Competitors are required to participate in the training.

-If substitutes are authorised, they must take part in the official training.
+All qualified competitors entered for the competition must have been entered and drawn in all official training runs.
+This is also valid where substitutes are authorised by special rules.